 Manage the User Login area of the website, establishing the means for users/customers to download licensed content from Peregrine (e.g. STC documentation, etc.), and to upload information to Peregrine related to user/customer activities.

-Establish a blog for Peregrine’s network of customers to interact with the Company and with each other.

 As frequently as monthly email campaigns (Constant Contact & LinkedIn) per agreed schedule.

 Press Releases per agreed schedule and as frequently as bi-weekly by 12/31/2021.